forestgrape/coronavirus/coronavirus.md

 ### Metabolic Phase Tropism
 [in work: incomplete and citations/confirmation in work]

 > The tropism in the virion phase is better known than the tropism in the metabolic phase.
-One reason is the cell entry can be investigated with reprogrammed viruses (often retroviruses) expressing the coronavirus spikes and transfected cells of laboratory cell-lines, expression the right receptors.
-To investigate the metabolic phase, ideally one could look into the cells.
+One reason is the cell entry can be investigated with reprogrammed viruses (often retroviruses) expressing the coronavirus spikes and transfected cells (mostly standard laboratory cell-lines where some genes are changed so they express the desired receptors).
+The transfected cell however don't need to behave similar to the cells which are naturally infected.
+So to investigate the metabolic phase,  To investigate the metabolic phase, ideally one could look into the cells.

+#### Cell Preferences
 * The cell environment shouldn't deactivate the virus or alarming the immune system.
 * The cell should be able to produce many virions and thus should have a capable metabolism.

 #### Metabolic Phase Tropism of Coronaviruses
+[in work]
-* ciliated epithelia and secretory cells support well replication of coronaviruses both cells located in the airway and the intestine
+* Ciliated epithelia and secretory cells support well replication of coronaviruses both cells located in the airway and the intestine
-* immune system cells are infected but usually cell death is induced in the early phase of the viral metabolism and before replication takes place.
+* Immune system cells are infected but usually cell death is induced in the early phase of the viral metabolism and before replication takes place.
-[todo: search & read]

 ### Cell Tropism
 > *Cell tropism* describes how a virus behaves upon match of a virion to a specific cell type.